-I retired last year due to COPD-related illness.
+I retired last year due to COPD.
 Cabin fever set in recently, and I wanted to see if I could be social again.

 I decided to meet an old friend.
 We’d worked together for over 15 years.
-I suggested lunch so I’d be home before dark, when my symptoms increase.
+I suggested lunch so I’d be home before dark.
+My symptoms tend to worsen overnight.

 These days I don’t get out much.
 I use supplemental oxygen on a 24/7 basis.
 This lunch was going to be the highlight of my month.
 I just wanted to catch up on news and office gossip.
-I wanted to feel like things were back to normal in spite of my chronic condition.
+Despite my chronic condition, I wanted to feel like things were back to the old days.

 My friend’s total ignorance of my condition and subsequent approach baffled me.

-She didn’t mention my new oxygen cannula face gear or my supplemental oxygen tank.
-It’s odd because all of my conversations lately have revolved around my new diagnosis.
+She didn’t mention my new oxygen cannula face gear or supplemental oxygen tank.
+It’s odd because all my recent conversations have revolved around my new diagnosis.

 I was slightly lost for words, so I let her take the lead.

 My friend told me that she considered me overweight.
 She said, in her opinion, this was the root cause of my recent health problems.
-She offered lots of tips and tricks to help me lose weight and get back to “normal.”
+She offered tips and tricks to help me lose weight and return to “normal.”

 Needless to say, this advice wasn’t helpful.
 I have a team of trusted medical professionals who understand and treat my condition — those are the opinions that count.

-This probably won’t be the last time I’m faced with a discussion with someone who may mean well but is quite simply misinformed about my chronic health condition.
+This probably won’t be the last time I’m faced with someone who may mean well but is misinformed about my chronic health condition.
 But next time, I’ll be prepared.

-Here are my tips to handle unwanted advice about COPD.
+Here are my tips for handling unwanted advice about COPD.